LiveData RTI Platform as an Operational Technology Message Bus

 Traditionally, smart grid devices and systems are integrated in a point-to-point fashion.
 As new devices and dataflows are brought into the operational process, a solution must be engineered to ensure that individual devices or data sets are appropriately responding to system requests and is acting with the correct latency and throughput.
 This approach is fraught with shortcomings – integrations are rarely as simple as they seem, IT and OT systems are siloed, and point-to-point integrations do not provide a consistent framework for enhanced ETL and analytic functions.
 To unlock the hidden value of OT data it must be made available to a broad range of OT and IT enterprise systems; while bridging the gap between IT and OT is a growing imperative, it creates considerable security concerns, not the least of which is meeting NERC CIP V5 requirements.

-An emerging class of technology, the Operational Technology Message Bus (OTMB) is addressing the shortcomings of traditional integrations and system architectures.
 By establishing a message oriented real-time middleware solution within your architecture, systems are able to transact in real-time - passing data back and forth at the velocity required by Operational Technology systems and applications.
 OTMB architecture is able to facilitate advanced ETL functions and ensure that automated grid processes are uninterrupted by using intelligent data filtering techniques.
 An OTMB architectures should include data modeling and tag management across multiple systems, reducing the necessity for operators to manually manage devices and system configuration files.
 To expedite the integration of new devices and data sources, OTMB architecture must feature the ability to natively translate industry protocols.